giuliomagnifico/PiArtFrame-CPP/README.md

 It will ask you how many minutes you want to use between the creating of  a new image on the display (default is 15).
 After that, it will compile the code with your settings and add the command to launch PiArtFrame at every reboot.

 Enjoy the fractals!

+### Tip

+you can use any Waveshare display, also smaller or bigger, but you have to change the [main.c]() code according to the EPD library of your e-paper.
+The libraries are all included inside